phamsarah/SeniorDesign/readme.md

 Hello!
 This is the repository for COMP 4710: Senior Design Project in the Spring 2021 semester.
 We are working on a booking system for Music Matters, located in Montgomery, AL.
-If you're looking at this, you are presumably:

-- A member of the group
-- Our glorious professor, Dr. Kai Chang
-- Our glorious sponsor, Mike Moody
-- Someone curious about the work of one of the members of the group
-- Someone looking to improve the app after we've finished our work

-Regardless of who you are, welcome!
+Spring 2021 Group - We split the teams into two:
+App Dev Team:
+- Sarah Pham (256-702-7184)
+- Chase Dumbacher

+Web Dev Team:
+- Austin Mongold
+- Austin Newkirk

+Previous Team Repo:
+Fall 2020's Group 4 Repo: https://github.com/jphong1111/Senior_Project_Team_Cycle_4.git

+Welcome!
 Here, I'll give some assistance on how you can get everything up and running.

-Fall 2020's Group 4 Repo: https://github.com/jphong1111/Senior_Project_Team_Cycle_4.git

 # Requirements